valerachuk/web-vote/README.md

 Most of the user interface is responsive and looks good on mobile devices.
 It was developed using [ASP.NET Core](https://github.com/dotnet/aspnetcore) and [Angular](https://angular.io/).

-Self-hosted on my 10 y.o.
-PC using docker.

 ## Table of contents

 - [About](#webvote)